polarbart/libdl/README.md

  ```

-## Final Project
+### Advanced Example

+For the practical course I had to realize a final project showing the library's capabilities.
-For the final project I trained a ResNet-like network on the [distracted driver dataset](https://www.kaggle.com/c/state-farm-distracted-driver-detection/data).
+For that I trained a ResNet-like network on the [distracted driver dataset](https://www.kaggle.com/c/state-farm-distracted-driver-detection/data).
 Additionally, I did an [adversarial attack](https://arxiv.org/abs/1312.6199) for some images such that the network classifies them as "save driving", regardless of their true label.

 It can be found at [Final.ipynb](Final.ipynb).
 Some code fragments are also located at [utils.py](utils.py).
-(Sadly the GitHub ipynb viewer does not render everything correctly i. e. if possible view it on your local jupyter server)
+(Sadly, the GitHub ipynb viewer does not render everything correctly i. e. if possible view it on your local jupyter server)

 In order to train the model by yourself,
 download the [distracted driver dataset](https://www.kaggle.com/c/state-farm-distracted-driver-detection/data)
 and extract it into the folder `distracted_driver`.
-In the end your folder structure should look like this:
+In the end, your folder structure should look like this:
 ```
 |-- libdl/
 |   |-- distracted_driver/